 Ocean’s 11.
 “The A-Team.”
 All those Fast & Furious movies… US popular culture is littered with examples of assembling all-star teams to overcome the odds and combine their unique skill sets to save the day or pull off a heist.

 Although your organization may not employ car thieves, cat burglars, or demolition experts, your teams are still a collection of diverse individuals that bring a range of experiences and talents to the table.
-How will you bring out the best in what everyone has to offer, while adapting to unexpected changes in your company, teams in this COVID-19 world?
+How will you bring out the best in what everyone has to offer while adapting to unexpected changes in your company, teams in this COVID-19 world?

-After years working in and coaching numerous software development teams, O’Reilly recently released the second edition to my book on how to get better at adapting to changes in teams, called Dynamic Reteaming.
+After years working in and coaching numerous software development teams, O’Reilly recently released the second edition of my book on how to get better at adapting to changes in teams, called Dynamic Reteaming.
 The book focuses on how organizations grow, shrink and change as a natural occurrence.
 Since your organization is going to change anyway, you might as well lean in, and get better at thriving in times of change as opposed to floundering in it or trying to fight it.

 So how do you transform your changing team into a symbiotic superteam?
 And how do product managers fit into the equation?
 Start with doing a calibration with your product team.